Hikikomori: Individual factors

 Individual psychological vulnerabilities can also predispose a person to hikikomori.
-These may include a history of bullying, academic or social failures, difficulties in interpersonal relationships, or pre-existing mental health conditions such as depression, anxiety disorders, or developmental disorders like autism spectrum disorder, although hikikomori itself is not solely defined by these conditions.
+These may include a history of bullying, academic or social failures, difficulties in interpersonal relationships, or pre-existing mental health conditions such as depression, anxiety disorders, or developmental disabilities like autism spectrum disorder, although hikikomori itself is not solely defined by these conditions.

 Personality traits such as introversion, high sensitivity, perfectionism, or a strong fear of shame and failure can make individuals more susceptible to social withdrawal in the face of perceived social pressures or setbacks.
 Saitō's concept of "adolescence without end" suggests that some individuals in hikikomori are stuck in a prolonged adolescent state, unable to transition to adult roles and responsibilities.
 The experience of shame (haji) and social stigma associated with not conforming to societal expectations often becomes a powerful force maintaining the withdrawal.
 Individuals may feel a profound loss of self-worth and develop a deep-seated fear of judgment from others.